-Nowhere in Port Louis makes a great effort to accommodate travellers with disabilities, but wheelchair access is common.
-Both of the top-end hotels have wheelchair access, lifts and a handful of rooms with specially equipped bathrooms; there are always plenty of staff around to help.
+Nowhere in Port Louis makes an effort to accommodate travellers with disabilities, but wheelchair access is common.
+Top-end hotels have wheelchair access, lifts and a handful of rooms with specially equipped bathrooms; there are always plenty of staff around to help.
 Note that the two famous stamps at the Blue Penny Museum are on the 1st floor and there's stair access only.

 Dangers & Annoyances

-Port Louis is not safe at night just about anywhere south of the motorway; most of the streets empty as the workday ends.
-After dark all travellers should stick to well-lit main streets and avoid the Jardins de la Compagnie, a favoured hang-out for all manner of unsavoury types.
+Port Louis is generally not safe at night just about anywhere south of the motorway; most of the streets empty as the workday ends.
+After dark all travellers should stick to well-lit main streets and avoid the Jardins de la Compagnie, a favoured hang-out for all manner of unsavoury types (but fine during the day).
 If you don't know your exact route, take a taxi.
-Le Caudan is generally fine as long as there are lots of people around.
+Le Caudan is fine as long as there are lots of people around.